Unnecessary dental procedures are by far the most common and most costly of all dental scams.

 A root canal is a filling inside the root of a tooth.

-When bacteria have found their way inside the root of the tooth, most commonly because of tooth decay (cavity), a root canal is needed because otherwise, the bacteria will spread into the bone, gum and face.
+When bacteria have found their way inside the tooth's root, most commonly because of tooth decay (cavity), a root canal is needed because otherwise, the bacteria will spread into the bone, gum and face.

 Do not feel pressured into getting a root canal.
-Keep in mind that when a dentist recommends a root canal, you always have the option of removing the tooth.
+Remember that when a dentist recommends a root canal, you always have the option of removing the tooth.

 - make your tooth less healthy